-Professor Charles (Chuck) Boone’s higher education experience includes 33 years of continuous service at the College of DuPage.
-He is currently a faculty member, having most recently served as the founding Dean of Arts, Communication, and Hospitality.
-He began service at College of DuPage as an adjunct faculty member, then as a professor in the Art program.
-He served as Interim and Associate Dean of Fine and Applied Arts for two years and Interim Dean of Liberal Arts for a year.
+Professor Charles (Chuck) Boone’s higher education experience includes 35 years of continuous service at the College of DuPage.
+He is currently a faculty member, previously serving as the founding Dean of Arts, Communication, and Hospitality.
+He began service at College of DuPage as an adjunct faculty member, then as a professor in the Art program, Interim and Associate Dean of Fine and Applied Arts for two years, and Interim Dean of Liberal Arts for a year.
 He has also served as the College of DuPage Faculty Association President-elect/President.

-Professor Boone currently serves on the College Art Association Professional Practices Committee and on the Ethics Committee of the National Association of Schools of Art and Design.
-He previously served as Co-Chair of the Illinois Higher Education Art Association and Co-Chair of the Illinois Articulation Initiatives Art Panel for 20 years.
+Professor Boone on the Ethics Committee of the National Association of Schools of Art and Design.
+He previously served as a member of the College Art Association Professional Practices Committee, Co-Chair of the Illinois Higher Education Art Association and Co-Chair of the Illinois Articulation Initiatives Art Panel for 20 years.
 Through these affiliations he participated in the authoring of statewide standards for the Associate of Fine Arts degree and subsequently lead the development of that degree at College of DuPage.
-He developed the curricula for both Printmaking and Digital Art at College of DuPage and likewise the descriptors of the early articulation efforts of the Illinois Articulation Initiative.
+He developed the curricula for both Printmaking and Digital Art at College of DuPage and likewise participated in development of early articulation descriptions of the Illinois Articulation Initiative.

 Chuck works as a printmaker, painter, and digital artist and has exhibited regionally and nationally.